FAU-Paleo/apw_2022/docs/slides/7_phylogenetics/08_fbd_sim.md

 ```

-> Can increase / decrease the proportion of sampled ancestors?
+> Can you increase / decrease the proportion of sampled ancestors?